ocaml-opam/opam2web/README.md

 opam2web
 ========

-A tool to generate a website from an OPAM universe
+A tool to generate a website from an opam universe

-This utility creates a static website from an OPAM universe, listing all available packages and their details.
-A homepage and OPAM documentation is included as well.
+This utility creates a static website from an opam universe, listing all available packages and their details.
+A homepage and opam documentation is included as well.

 The latest release of opam2web is available via